Geetansh170/OlympiTrack/README.md

 # Final Product Highlights

 App is CI/CD enabled, for every push in the main branch, the latest version is deployed to the public URL.
 This has been done like any other real production website.
-One-click deplot system.
+One-click deployment system.

 SQL Lite Database is persisted even on the public URL.
-So, the functionality is same for local and URL.
+So, the functionality is same for local and Public URL.

 Restart option given if anything goes wrong, you can again load from raw and pre-process it again.